-The OmegaCAM CP is designed in such a way that the order in time of the processing of calibration data is set by the timescale on which calibration observations are repeated: calibration data which is obtained on timescales longer than a week (for example: req.
-531 Dark current is done once per month) should be reduced whenever the data becomes available.

-However, for timescales shorter than a week, the scheduling of data reduction for calibration data is determined by the interdependency of various calibration data.
+is done once data which is obtained on timescales bration data The OmegaCAM CP is designed in such a way that the order in time of the processing of caliis set per month) by the timescale on which calibration observations are repeated:) should be reduced longer whenever the than a week (for example: data becomes req. available 531 Dark current calibration data is determined by the interdependency of various calibration data.
 Not all calibration data is re-observed every night.
 Neither is the calibration data observed in the order in which they are dependent on each other within a night.
 Hence, the order of data reduction should be determined by the dependencies rather than by the order of observations.
 For example: req.
 542 Dome flat field can only be computed after a req.
 541 Bias has been computed, while biases may in fact be observed later (the next day)